Massachusetts Avenue (metropolitan Boston): Mass transit

 MBTA subway stations, from west to east, include Porter, Harvard, and Central along the Red Line; both the Hynes Convention Center and Symphony along the Green Line; and a station along the Orange Line under the Mass Ave. name.
 An additional stop at Arlington Center was mooted during the 1980s Red Line extension but ultimately was not constructed.

-Two MBTA Commuter Rail stations are located on Massachusetts Avenue, Porter in Cambridge and Newmarket at the South Bay Shopping Center in Dorchester.
+Two MBTA Commuter Rail stations are located on Massachusetts Avenue: in Cambridge and at the South Bay Shopping Center in Dorchester.